lchsam/ParelthonProjectsGML/README.md

 ### Permissibility
 ![Alt Text](https://github.com/lchsam/ParelthonProjectsGML/blob/master/misc/Permissibility.gif)

-This project was to try out if Game Maker Studio, a software for creating games can be used for creating interactive applications that resemble android applications.
+This project was to try out if Game Maker Studio, a software for creating games can be used for creating interactive useful-looking applications

 ### TestingCircles
 #### ColorfulCircles